GavinCodesThings/Neutron/README.md

 # Neutron
 Neutron is an advanced anti-cheat solution for Minecraft Java Edition (1.8.8) Bukkit servers.
 This repository is made in specific for reporting bypasses and bugs, you can do so by creating an issue.

 ## Neutron has been made private, you will have to contact me to have it made specifically for your server.
 My discord is "te1amon".
+Prices range from $10-$30 USD

 ## Very cool things we offer
 Neutron is almost fully packet based, meaning it monitors every packet going from the player's client to the server.

 Neutron also has movement data for most types of movement (walking, sprinting, blocking, swimming, etc.), making it way more difficult to bypass than other anti-cheats.
-Some checks are also prediction based.

-Neutron is going to be 10 USD when it is released, where people will most likely be able to afford it.

-Neutron is designed to account for ghost blocks (ex: if you jump on a ghost block after you place it and it disappears, you won't flag).

-Last but not least, it lets you know the client brand of a player when they join
+However, this Anticheat does not have prediction checks.

 ## Things to remember
 Neutron requires you to have ProtocolLib in the server's "plugins" folder.